6 Lessons Startup Entrepreneurs Can Learn From Dance Class

 In this past week’s class, as she lectured us about allowing everything we’d done in the warm-up to go to waste, my mind did wander to how this moment would resonate with social entrepreneurs.
 Sure, they’re not all dancers, but this rally moment in the class was a grounding reminder of what we as social entrepreneurs, employees and leaders can learn from dancers:

-Giving your all.
 Dance teachers call us out when we give anything less than our best.
 Social entrepreneurs too must make sure to maximize their experiences and opportunities.
 And like dancers, for social entrepreneurs it’s more fun when we go all-in on the build.
-If we really sink into the experience and commit to where we are, we will get more out of it for ourselves and inspire our employee.
+If we really sink into the experience and commit to where we are, we will get more out of it for ourselves and inspire our employees.

 This article was originally published by EdWeek Market Brief on January 9th, 2019.